ronan-s1/Library-Management-System-CRUD-app/README.md

 # Library Management System CRUD app
 ## Description
 This is an library management system CRUD application with a login and registration system.
-It was made with PHP on xampp using phpMyAdmin and MySQL for the database.<br><br>
+It was made with PHP on xampp using phpMyAdmin and MySQL for the database.
 - You can register and login
 - You can reserve an available book
 - You can view your reserved books